Morocco Sun: History

-The MV Galloway Princess was built in 1979 by Harland & Wolff, Belfast for Sealink (although chartered from IBOS Finance Ltd).
+The Galloway Princess was built in 1979 by Harland & Wolff, Belfast for Sealink (although chartered from IBOS Finance Ltd).
 She was built specifically to serve on the Larne to Stranraer route.
 She measured 12,175 Gross Register Tons, and fitted with two Pielstick 16PC2V diesel engines could achieve a speed of 19 knots.
 She could carry 1,000 passengers and 280 cars.
 She was employed on the Larne to Stranraer service from 1 May 1980.